 Example 1:

-As you can see, here we have a gallery which contains employee’s details such as employee Id, employee name and department.
+As shown, we have a gallery displaying employee details, including employee ID, name, and department.

 Switch( ThisItem.Department.Value, "Finance", "F", "Data Engineering", "DE", "Supply Chain", "SC", "Data & Analytics", "DA", "N/A" )

-Now, you can see it evaluates the formula ThisItem.Department.Value, which returns the current selected department name in gallery and compare it to each matching value in turn.
+Now, you can see that it evaluates the formula ThisItem.Department.Value, which returns the name of the currently selected department in the gallery and compares it to each possible value in turn.

-If match is found then it returns the result value that is short name of department against matching value.
+If a match is found, it returns the corresponding result, which is the abbreviated name of the department for the matching value.

 Example 2:

-As you can see, here we have a dropdown control named drp_monthno contains a month numbers.
+In this case, we have a dropdown control named drp_monthno that contains month numbers.

-Let’s add one Text label control to display month name for selected month number in drop down.
+Let’s add one Text label control to display the month name for selected month number in the drop down.

 Switch ( Value(drp_monthno.SelectedText.Value), 1, "January", 2, "Feburary", 3, "March", 4, "April", 5, "May", 6, "June", 7, "July", 8, "August", 9, "September", 10, "October", 11, "Novemeber", 12, "December", "N/A" )